 Strong players don’t “see everything”.
 They use a repeatable decision system: stay safe, generate a short candidate list, evaluate what the position needs, calculate mainly when it’s forcing, and choose the simplest move that keeps control.
 This guide is your hub for decision making — with links to deeper pages on every sub-skill.

-This is a pillar guide for choosing moves.
+This is a complete guide to choosing moves.
 It’s designed for practical improvement (especially 0–1600) and breaks decision making into simple, trainable parts.

 The Decision Loop (use this every move):